-In connection with the acquisition of JJE, the Company entered into lease agreements for two facilities owned by affiliates of the sellers of JJE.
-Both agreements include an annual rent that is considered to be market-based, and are for an initial lease term of five years, with options to renew.
-Total rent paid under these agreements to the former shareholders of JJE, some of whom are now employees of the Company, was approximately \$0.3 million, \$0.4 million and \$0.2 million during the years ended December 31, 2018, 2017 and 2016, respectively.
-In addition, during the years ended December 31, 2018, 2017 and 2016, the Company's Environmental Solutions Group recorded net sales of \$1.7 million, \$0.7 million and \$1.7 million, respectively, relating to products sold to Ingenieria Y Servicios Orbitec SPA, an entity which is majority-owned by affiliates of the sellers of JJE.
+In connection with the 2016 acquisition of JJE, the Company entered into lease agreements for two facilities owned by affiliates of the sellers of JJE.
+Both agreements include an annual rent that is considered market-based, and were for an initial lease term of five years, with options to renew.
+Total rent paid under these agreements to the former owners of JJE, certain of whom are now employees of the Company, was approximately \$0.3 million, \$0.3 million and \$0.4 million during the years ended December 31, 2019, 2018 and 2017, respectively, and the total lease liability as of December 31, 2019 was \$0.5 million.